Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 - Accounts (who?)
 - Tokens (what?)

-Brought together, the combination of these parameters will create a clear summary of the transaction.
+The combination of these parameters will create a clear summary of the transaction.

-We can find an always growing list of different types of events happening onchain every day.
-Here are a few examples that we see more frequently to help illustrate what events are:

-### Problem with onchain events
+### Problem with onchain transactions

-All of this information about each transaction is available through onchain explorers, but is almost unreadable to a common user, which makes having a clear picture of an onchain event really difficult.
-Having a way of translating the onchain information into something a human can read is primordial.
-This is why Event Interpreters (EI) are needed.

-EIs transform the complicated technical information of an onchain transaction into a simple and clear summary.
+All of this information about each transaction is available through onchain explorers, but is almost unreadable to a common user.
+This makes having a clear picture of an onchain transaction really difficult.
+This is why Transaction Interpreters (TI) are needed to transform the complicated technical data into a simple and clear summary.

 ---

-## What is an Event Interpreter (EI)
+## What is an Transaction Interpreter (TI)

-Event Interpreters are used on onchain transactions to translate them into a human-readable output.
+Transaction Interpreters are used to translate onchain transactions into a human-readable output.

-We are seeing approximately 1,000,000 transactions processed daily on the Ethereum network.
-Despite containing valuable information and context, transactions are often challenging to parse due to factors like logs, methods, internal transactions, and obfuscation caused by business logic and gas optimizations.
+Millions of transactions happen onchain each day.
+Each transaction contains valuable information and context, but are challenging to parse due to factors like logs, methods, internal transactions, and obfuscation caused by business logic and gas optimizations.

-Zapper Protocol aims to address this issue by providing scalable tools for event interpretation.
-Users can leverage these building blocks to create understandable transaction summaries, assuming they have a general understanding of the transaction's purpose.
-By utilizing pre-populated drop-down menus and free-form text boxes, users can effectively fill out the transaction details.
+Zapper Protocol addresses this issue by providing scalable tools for transaction interpretation.
+With a simple no-code tool, anyone can turn a complicated transaction into a human-readable sentence in a few clicks.

 ---

 ## Key Components

-An event interpreter is built out of different key components.
+A transaction interpreter is built out of different key components.
 Put together these key components give structure and meaning to the interpretation.
 Here are these key components:

 ### 1. Description

 Could be as simple as a single action verb, the Description will explain, in words, what happened in the transaction.
-Click [here](guide/action-verb.md) to learn more about how to add the Description of an event.
+Click [here](guide/action-verb.md) to learn more about how to add the Description.

 ### 2. Items involved

 Items could be tokens, NFTs, or any information contained in the onchain transaction.
-Click [here](guide/item-types.md) to learn more about the different items that can be part of an event.
+Click [here](guide/item-types.md) to learn more about the different items that can be added.

 ### 3. App

 The app through which the transaction occured is the last piece of the puzzle.
-Click [here](guide/adding-app.md) to learn more about Description of an event.
+Click [here](guide/adding-app.md) to learn more about adding apps to transactions.

-Together, these three elements give us a clear summary of the event:
+Together, these three elements give us a clear summary of the transaction:

 ![image](/img/assets/App.png)

 ---

-## Example JSON Object of an EI
+## Example JSON Object of an TI

-This is a simple event intepreter for Crypto Valleys, an onchain game on Blast.
+This is a simple transaction intepreter for Crypto Valleys, an onchain game on Blast.

 ```js
 {